Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -------------------

-``utr`` can compare TSSs, CDSs/tRNAs/sRNAs, transcripts and terminators to generate proper UTRs.
+``utr`` can compare TSSs, CDSs/tRNAs/sRNAs, transcripts and terminators to generate 5'UTR and 3'UTR.
 5'UTRs are based on detecting the regions between TSSs and CDSs/tRNAs/sRNAs.
 3'UTRs are based on detecting the regions between the end of the transcripts and CDSs/tRNAs/sRNAs.
-If the gff files of TSSs are not computed by ANNOgesic, please use ``--TSS_source`` to classify TSSs for the analysis.
+If the input gff files of TSSs are not computed by ANNOgesic, please use ``--TSS_source`` to classify TSSs for the analysis.

 - **Required files**